 What determines how flexible you are?
-It depends partially on the structure of your ligaments, tendons, joints and muscles but also on your age and gender.
+It depends partially on the structure of your ligaments, tendons, joints, and muscles but also on your age and gender.
 Younger people are more flexible than older ones while women have a flexibility advantage over men.
 Plus, some people are born with connective tissue that’s more elastic.
 This gives their ligaments and tendons greater ability to stretch.
-The temperature of your muscles, tendons and ligaments also affects your flexibility.
-Warm muscles have greater range of motion and are less prone towards injury.
+The temperature of your muscles, tendons, and ligaments also affects your flexibility.
+Warm muscles have a greater range of motion and are less prone to injury.
 That’s why a warm-up prior to lifting, to raise your body temperature, is so important.

 You may have heard people say that resistance training makes you less flexible, especially if you lift heavy weights.
 They point out that large muscles are bulkier and less flexible.
 As you may have noticed, bodybuilders usually don’t have the flexibility of gymnasts or ballerinas.
 When you lift a weight, you’re shortening the muscle, but if you’re moving the muscle through its full range of motion using good form, shouldn’t it improve your flexibility?
 That’s exactly what some studies show.

 Resistance Training and Flexibility